Sustainability

 Suggestions, comments, and queries about the College’s approach to the environment should be sent in the first instance to domestic.bursar@clarehall.cam.ac.uk.

-Our recycling or reusing setup currently covers:
+Our recycling and reusing setup currently covers:

 Items which can be recycled with minimal interaction straight from the house: